novayurikaa/biofloc-shotgun-metagenome/README.md

 ### 2. (Functional potential)
 #### Which functional pathway relevant to water quality and host health are enriched in different biofloc samples?

-### 3. Can we recover draft genomes of key ecological players?
 ### 4. What are key biosynthetic gene clusters that may benefit aquaculture performance?

 ### Data source